Public Policy for the Greater Good

 - We advocate for climate change policies that builds on this leadership:

-- General Mills joined over 300 businesses for Ceres' LEAD on Climate 2020 Day to call on Congress to pass a resilient economic recovery plan while working toward long term climate solutions - including a price on carbon.
+- General Mills joins over 300 businesses for Ceres' annual LEAD on Climate 2020 Day to call on Congress to pass a resilient economic recovery plan while working toward long term climate solutions - including a price on carbon.

-- We have publicly called for the U.S. to remain in the Paris Climate Accord, and have publicly supported the U.S. EPA’s Clean Power Plan.
+- We support the U.S. commitment to the Paris Climate Accord, and have publicly supported the U.S. EPA’s Clean Power Plan.

-- We are members of BICEP – Business for Innovative Climate and Energy Policy, a business coalition advocating for stronger climate and clean energy policies at the state and federal level in the U.S., including the follow public actions:
+- We advocate for stronger climate and clean energy policies at the state and federal level in the U.S., including the follow public actions:

 - Michigan Business Support Action on Climate - September 2020